Romantic Adventures - Sexual Wellness 101 - Root Chakra Foundation

 The most common things we hear — and what they usually mean

-Sex has started to hurt.
-Pain during sex is one of the most common and most underreported experiences women have.
+• Why does sex hurt?
+Pain during sex is one of the most common and underreported experiences women have.
 It's also one of the most fixable.
-Hormonal changes, particularly around perimenopause, reduce natural lubrication and can cause tissue changes that make sex uncomfortable or even painful.
-This is not permanent and it is not your fault.
-There are solutions — from simple lubricants to medical options — and you deserve to know about them.
+Hormonal changes, particularly around perimenopause, reduce natural lubrication and can cause tissue changes that make sex uncomfortable.

-I have no interest in sex anymore.
-Low libido is not a character flaw.
-It's often a symptom — of stress, hormone shifts, relationship dynamics, medication side effects, or simple exhaustion.
+• Low libido in women Low libido is not a character flaw.
+It's often a symptom — of stress, hormone shifts, relationship dynamics, or exhaustion.
 Understanding the cause is the first step toward addressing it.
 And yes, desire can come back.

 You don't have to figure this out alone